kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 ### Tests

-Add testing packages to:
+KUDO will be tested by several different test suites that validate individual components, KUDO, and frameworks.

+#### Unit tests

+Unit tests test a single component and require no network connectivity.
+These should be fast, run on every pull request, and test that individual KUDO components behave correctly.
+Unit tests are written as standard Go tests.

+All packages should incorporate unit tests that validate their behavior.
+Some examples of tests that should be included are:

 - pkg/apis - Conformance of objects, serialization, validation
 - pkg/controller - Controllers implement the correct process flows for changes in Instance objects, and creation of PlanExecutions
 - pkg/util - Util functions behave as expected

+Go coverage reports will be used to ensure that changes do not reduce test coverage.

-Integration tests
+#### Integration tests

+Integration tests test the KUDO controller in its entirety.
+These tests can be run against either a real Kubernetes cluster or a local control plane.
+Initially, all integration tests will be run against every pull request.
+If this begins to degrade velocity, integration tests can be run on master or nightly builds.
+Integration tests can be written either in Go or using the test harness designed in KEP-0008.

-- Identify and build a common set of Frameworks and FrameworkVersions that can demonstrate/validate that functionality of the controller exists in real world situations.
+The integration tests will consist of a set of representative Frameworks and FrameworkVersions that utilize real world KUDO features.

+Integration tests will be hidden behind a Go build tag and will only run when the `integration` tag is specified.
+Because build tags are used to separate integration from unit tests, integration tests written in Go must not be in the same file as unit tests.

+#### Framework tests

+Framework tests test that a framework works correctly.
+These require a full Kubernetes cluster to run and will be run in CI.
+Instead of running every test on every pull request, we will only run the tests that test the framework changed in any given pull request.
+Framework tests will also be run against master and release builds of KUDO to verify that KUDO changes do not break frameworks.
+Frameworks are tested using the KUDO test harness from KEP-0008.

+Framework tests live in the `kudobuilder/frameworks` repository, with the file structure defined in KEP-0010.

 ### CICD

 Use [CircleCI](https://circleci.com/docs/) and the [GitHub Plugin](https://github.com/marketplace/circleci/plan/MDIyOk1hcmtldHBsYWNlTGlzdGluZ1BsYW45MA==#pricing-and-setup).
-For OpenSource projects we will recieve 1,000 monthly build minutes.
+For OpenSource projects we will receive 1,000 monthly build minutes.
 With the test suite below, that should suffice as a baseline.

 #### Pull Requests